 N=1 Experiment, Effect of Drinking Dry Farm Wines on Ketosis

 And now for the fun part!
 I drank wine (taking one for team keto here) and tested blood sugar and ketones with the Keto-Mojo to see what happened after drinking Dry Farm Wines.
 The results may surprise you.
+The good news is you can drink wine on keto, espeically if you choose Dry Farms.

 Nothing but water was consumed in the four hours prior to testing.
 For this review of how Dry Farm Wines affects ketosis, it was important that baseline measurements would be unaffected by prior consumption.